 8) Cucumber Salad

-Here’s the cold, crunchy stuff that refreshes your mouth after anything smoky.
-Thinly slice cucumbers and mix them with red onion, vinegar, salt, and a touch of sugar if you want to soften the edges.
-Dill is nice, but I also appreciate a quick shower of cracked black pepper.
-Cooking and not doing anything else makes it so much better.
+Here is the frozen stuff that refreshes the mouth after eating smoky foods.
+If you want to soften the edges, thinly slice cucumbers and mix them with red onion, vinegar, a sprinkle of salt, and a touch of sugar.
+I enjoy dill, but I also appreciate a quick shower of cracked black pepper.
+Cooking becomes more enjoyable when I can focus on that activity exclusively.
 That dish is rare.

 9) Classic Potato Salad